Sex-determining region Y protein: Use in Olympic screening

-One of the most controversial uses of this discovery was as a means for gender verification at the Olympic Games, under a system implemented by the International Olympic Committee in 1992.
+One of the most controversial uses of this discovery was as a means for sex verification at the Olympic Games, under a system implemented by the International Olympic Committee in 1992.
 Athletes with an SRY gene were not permitted to participate as females, although all athletes in whom this was "detected" at the 1996 Summer Olympics were ruled false positives and were not disqualified.
 Specifically, eight female participants (out of a total of 3387) at these games were found to have the SRY gene.
 However, after further investigation of their genetic conditions, all these athletes were verified as female and allowed to compete.
-These athletes were found to have either partial or full androgen insensitivity, despite having an SRY gene, making them phenotypically female.
+These athletes were found to have either partial or full androgen insensitivity, despite having an SRY gene, making them externally phenotypically female.
 In the late 1990s, a number of relevant professional societies in United States called for elimination of gender verification, including the American Medical Association, stating that the method used was uncertain and ineffective.
 Chromosomal screening was eliminated as of the 2000 Summer Olympics, but this was later followed by other forms of testing based on hormone levels.
+In March 2025 World Athletics announced it will do cheek swabbing tests for gender eligibility, specifically looking for the SRY gene, but that this would only be a first screen in determining eligibility, so that individuals with CAIS or Swyer's syndrome would not automatically be excluded from female competition.

 Ongoing research

-Despite the progress made during the past several decades in the study of sex determination, the SRY gene, and the TDF protein, work is still being done to further our understanding in these areas.
+Despite the progress made during the past several decades in the study of sex determination, the SRY gene, and its protein, work is still being conducted to further understanding in these areas.
 There remain factors that need to be identified in the sex-determining molecular network, and the chromosomal changes involved in many other human sex-reversal cases are still unknown.
 Scientists continue to search for additional sex-determining genes, using techniques such as microarray screening of the genital ridge genes at varying developmental stages, mutagenesis screens in mice for sex-reversal phenotypes, and identifying the genes that transcription factors act on using chromatin immunoprecipitation.

+Fetal development-knockout models

+One of the knockout models for the SRY gene was done in pigs.
+Through the use of CRISPR technology the SRY gene was knocked out in male pigs.
+The target for the CRISPR technology is the high mobility group located on the SRY gene.
+The research showed that with the absence of SRY, both the internal and external genitalia were reversed.
+When the piglets were born they were phenotypically male but expressed female genitalia.
+Another study done on mice used TALEN technology to produce an SRY knockout model.
+These mice expressed external and internal genitalia as well as a normal female level of circulating testosterone.
+These mice, despite having XY chromosomes, expressed a normal estrus cycle albeit with reduced fertility.
+Both of these studies highlighted the role that SRY plays in the development of the testes and other male reproductive organs.